deankoch/rasterbc_src/utility_functions.knit.md

 n.cores = 3
 ```

-Rasterization requires around 6GB or memory per core.
-Consider reducing 'n.cores' if you are encountering out-of-memory errors.
+Rasterization of an NTS tile requires around 6GB.
+So with 3 cores going in parallel we need at least 18GB of RAM.
+If you are encountering out-of-memory errors, consider reducing 'n.cores', or changing to code to parallelize over
+smaller chunks (*eg.* the TRIM tiles within each NTS tile).

 **Convenience functions**